-Gardenella is related to other anaerobic germs and causes what many experts consider an ecological catastrophe in the vagina which requires immediate medical attention.
+Gardenella is related to other anaerobic germs and causes what many experts consider to be something quite serious in the vagina which requires immediate medical attention.

 Keeping these types of changes in mind is really important, especially if you are sexually active.

-Changes in vaginal discharge can be a clear symptom of a sexually transmitted disease (STD) that must be treated immediately before it becomes a major problem.
+Changes in vaginal discharge can be a clear symptom of a sexually transmitted disease (STD).
+You must treat these immediately before they become a major problem.

-However, you shouldn’t make conclusions based on appearance alone, as the changes could be caused by other factors.
-It’s important to remember these changes that can alert you when it’s time to see your doctor.
+However, you shouldn’t make conclusions based on appearance alone, as the changes could be due to other factors.
+It’s important to remember these changes as they can alert you when it’s time to see your doctor.